Hi, I'm Shirley --a food photographer who loves to cook

 Live With Style in Small Spaces

-Go forth and be bold is my chant!
+Go forth and be bold!

 I'm single and retired--sort of retired.
 Well, not quite retired.
 LOL.

 My dog's name is "Susan," a Portuguese water dog.
 (I had Susan before the Obama's got Bo!)
 To become a speech pathologist was how I started undergrad.
 But I kept taking classes in literature--American lit, African-American lit, English lit, Women’s' lit, Latino lit--any genre in literature.
 So, I graduated with a Bachelor of Arts degree and a minor in English.
-I had no idea what I was going to do but I was intellectually happy and could discuss Chaucer and Shakespeare.
+I had no idea what I was going to do but I was intellectually happy and could discuss the literary merits of Chaucer and Shakespeare.

 I've traveled quite a bit throughout the U.S., the Caribbean, parts of West Africa and Europe.
 My favorite places to be are the Caribbean, France, and Northern Virginia.